damianhakert/damianhakert.github.io/source/_posts/2015-02-22-gitlab-7-8-released.markdown

 ## Select email for notifications

-For years you've been able to add multiple email addresses to GitLab.
+For some time you've been able to add multiple email addresses to GitLab.
 Now you can actually select which address you want to receive notifications on.

 [![screenshot](/images/7_8/set_notification_mail.png)](/images/7_8/set_notification_mail.png)